abdgafartunde/abdgafartunde.github.io/research.md

 ---
 layout: page
 title: "Research"
-description: "Computational and applied mathematics"
+description: "Computational and Applied Mathematics"
 ---

 ## Research Overview

-My research focuses on developing novel computational and machine learning approaches for solving inverse problems, particularly in **Electrical Impedance Tomography (EIT)**.
-I work at the intersection of numerical analysis, optimization, and deep learning to create robust algorithms for medical imaging applications.
+My research focuses on developing novel computational and machine learning approaches for solving **forward and inverse problems**, especially nonlinear problems appearing in various applications.
+I work at the intersection of numerical analysis, optimization, and deep learning to create robust algorithms.

 ---